guardian/amigo/imageCopier/README.md

 **YOU MUST RENAME THE ARTIFACT:** the lambda will not update (even if the file uploads to S3) unless the name is also changed.
 To do this bump the `ImageCopierLambdaProps.version`, which is set in `bin/cdk.ts`, and rename the uploaded artifact in S3 to match.
+Also update the version in the test to match.

 **For PROD:** no action required; `tools::amigo` deploys to PROD automatically whenever changes are merged into `main`.